 Use a thin layer of about half an inch on the top of your garden soil.

 Then cover this with a coarse organic mulch layer, such as wood chips.

-The organic material have an excellent reputation for germination of sugar beet seeds, cabbage and soya beans.
+The organic material has an excellent reputation for germination of sugar beet seeds, cabbage, and soya beans.
 These plans react very well to the high nitrogen content at the seed germination stage.
 The increase in soil temperature, due to the high nitrogen content, allows seeds to germinate quickly and more successfully.

 It is one of the main annoyances faced by gardeners.
 Tending your crops and vegetables only to see them attacked and destroyed by bugs and insects.
 But using leftover java grinds for gardening can also help you keep unwanted pests out of your backyard.
 Commercial pesticides are full of chemicals and man-made substances.
 While they can be effective, pouring a chemical concoction all over your plants or even vegetables can be bad for your health.

-While there are plenty of chemical-based products for repelling cats, or even mechanical systems that let of high pitched frequencies, coffee remnants are a more natural and eco friendly approach to deterring your neighbourhood cats.
-Caffeine is very toxic to cats however, so caution should be used as to how much is spread about and where; you don’t want to have an unexpected and costly trip to the vet!
+While there are plenty of chemical-based products for repelling cats, or even mechanical systems that let of high pitched frequencies, coffee remnants are a more natural and eco-friendly approach to deterring your neighborhood cats.
+Caffeine is very toxic to cats, however, so caution should be used as to how much is spread about and where; you don’t want to have an unexpected and costly trip to the vet!

 But why do worms like coffee grounds?
 It seems strange to think about it, but worms love the taste almost as much as humans.
 They tuck into kitchen scraps and vegetable waste as happily as if it was made specifically for them.

 Worms need gritty food to aid their digestive system which is why the texture of grinds is perfect for them.
 Their internal organs are helped by the addition of organic grinds which makes them better at munching their way through your compost heap.